CFBAI Participants Agree to Stricter Nutrition Criteria

 CFBAI’s Uniform Nutrition Criteria and Product List

 CFBAI’s uniform nutrition criteria set the nutrition standards for foods that participants may advertise to children under age 12.
 CFBAI’s criteria require that advertised foods contribute important food groups including fruits, vegetables, non/low-fat dairy, whole grains, or essential nutrients, or some combination of these components.
+As of January 1, 2020 CFBAI participants will use the Category-Specific Uniform Nutrition Criteria, 2nd ed.
 More information, Uniform Nutrition Criteria

 Covered Media under CFBAI